Home » Candida » Will Candida Treatment Cause Die-Off?

 My Clinical Advice on Die-Off

-In my clinical opinion after having worked with many patients, most cases of Candida die-off is self-inflicted.
+After having worked with many patients, I’ve found most cases of Candida die-off is self-inflicted.
 You can read more here about the 7 ways to avoid Candida die-off.

 It’s a result of people: